Who among the widows in the Bible do you know the stories?

 When David was in the Desert of Paran, he heard that Nabal was shearing sheep.
 So, he sent him a message through his young men, asking for some food (1 Samuel 25:4-8).

-He continued, “Why should I take my bread and water and the meat I have slaughtered for my shearers, and give it to men coming from who knows where?” (verse 11, NIV).
+He continued, “Why should I take my bread and water, and the meat I have slaughtered for my shearers, and give it to men coming from who knows where?” (verse 11, NIV).

 David meeting Abigail along his way to see Nabal

-After hearing what happened, David went with four hundred of them to see Nabal (1 Samuel 25:12-13).
+After hearing what happened, David went with 400 men to see Nabal (1 Samuel 25:12-13).

 When Abigail learned about how Nabal treated David and his men, she secretly went to meet David and his men to give them food (verses 14-19).

-Kneeling down at David’s feet, Abigail asked for forgiveness on behalf of her husband.
+Kneeling at David’s feet, Abigail asked for forgiveness on behalf of her husband.
 At the same time, she reassured him that God would avenge him against Nabal without the need to fight (verses 23-31).

-David vindicated against Nabal
+David vindicated by God against Nabal

 David and Abigail getting married

-With Nabal’s death, Abigail was now a widow.
+With Nabal’s death, Abigail was widowed.

-But then, David asked her to become his wife.
-And they got married (1 Samuel 25:41-42).
+David then took this opportunity to ask her to become his wife.
+And they got married (1 Samuel 25:40-42).

 What lessons does her story teach us?